 "I don't like big feet.
 It reminds me of gammon." - AP

 Just like the rest of the UK, the weather in Norwich isn't necessarily to be relied on but in summer, some really great sunshine days can be enjoyed by the sea or in the Norfolk broads, making it ideal for outdoor activities with the boys.
 We've got plenty of indoor options on hand too however, so this city is perfect all year round, as there's always something to suit.
 In May, pay a visit to the Norfolk and Norwich Festival on your Norwich stag do, which has been running for over 200 years and includes music and dance, performances, theatre, comedy and concerts.
 In late June to early July, there's the Wymondham Music Festival and around the same time is Worstead Festival, the largest village fete in the country!
-In September, the city runs Bidwells Norwich Food Festival which celebrates all of Norfolk's very finest food produce and then in October the Norwich Beer Festival has to be worth a look - it's been running for 34 years and never fails to impress with a huge selection of beers and top quality entertainment.
+In September, the city runs Bidwells Norwich Food Festival which celebrates all of Norfolk's very finest food produce and then in October the Norwich Beer Festival has to be worth a look, with a huge selection of beers and top quality entertainment.
 In December, Norwichristmas is an ingeniously named festive period in the city which is sure to kick off the Christmas spirit with a bang, including markets, food and entertainment.
 Whenever you visit, there's something going on!

 Where to be in Norwich